SIAT-IAT-235/P3-Prototyping/README.md

 #### **Lecture (Workshop - In-Class Activity, February 25, 2025)**

-**Goal:** Identify the key features and information hierarchy of the app.
+**Goal:** Identify key features and structure the information hierarchy of the app.

 1. **Brainstorming Issues (10 minutes)**
    - In your groups, list issues you see in **SIAT at SFU** (e.g., course availability, student resources, communication gaps).